- The Magi – The Wise still Seek the Savior

 Interpreting Micah 5:2

-The priests’ and scribes’ answer demonstrates some interesting points concerning their situation.
+The priests’ and scribes’ answers demonstrate some interesting points concerning their situation.
 The interpretation of Micah 5:2, even before Jesus came, was Messianic.
 Even before the birth of Jesus, Bethlehem had the Jewish tag for the location of the Messiah’s birth.
 Matthew quotes the colloquial rendition of the passage since this question became common among Jewish disciples.
 However, the lack of mention of the eternality of the Messiah at the end stands out, “But you, O Bethlehem Ephrathah, who are too little to be among the clans of Judah, from you shall come forth for me one who is to be ruler in Israel, whose coming forth is from of old, from ancient days.”
 (Micah 5:2, ESV).
-Was this downplayed by the Jewish rabbis, or did they not want to heighten the tension by quoting the superior position of the coming Messiah over a political ruler like Herod the Great?
-Yet their response does refer to how a ruler needs to shepherd his people, something lacking during his reign.

 Next, we will look at their worship and the situation’s irony.